gabegm/gabriel/content/posts/On-Failed-Machine-Learning-Experiments.md

 ---

-* [0] Testing whether it's possible to apply Machine Learning to recommend a clothing brand to a customer using the data available to the Data Scientist.
+* <a name="f0">[0]</a> Testing whether it's possible to apply Machine Learning to recommend a clothing brand to a customer using the data available to the Data Scientist.
-* [1] In-sample data refers to the data available used to train and test a Machine Learning model to predict on data not yet observed.
+* <a name="f1">[1]</a> In-sample data refers to the data available used to train and test a Machine Learning model to predict on data not yet observed.
-* [2] The Product Owner, while responsible for maximizing the value of the product and the work of the Development Team, is the sole person responsible for managing the Product Backlog.
+* <a name="f2">[2]</a> The Product Owner, while responsible for maximizing the value of the product and the work of the Development Team, is the sole person responsible for managing the Product Backlog.
-* [3] Commonly witness through conferences, webinars, and articles.
+* <a name="f3">[3]</a> Commonly witness through conferences, webinars, and articles.
-* [4] "Let's recommend items on the food menu for our customers based on their age!"
+* <a name="f4">[4]</a> "Let's recommend items on the food menu for our customers based on their age!"